Not sure which award to apply to staff, or what classification level to assign?

 Further tips on classifying employees:

-If you followed the above steps but rates don't appear yet, check the date of birth is entered.
+If you followed the above steps, but rates don't appear yet, check that the date of birth is entered.
 The date of birth is used to determine if a junior or adult rate should apply

 To view which rules apply to an employee after an employee is classified, click Award Rules button on the left side of an employee profile